dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 Understanding the characteristics that define an identity, together with knowledge of its historical path, facilitates the recognition of an identity branch which, in the Greek case, encompasses the Mycenaean, the Classical and the Orthodox form.
-When viewed as a whole, the notion of an "identity of identities," or a **meta-identity** becomes evident.
+When viewed as a whole, we can form the notion of an "identity of identities," or a **meta-identity**.
 An identity that spans the entire branch.

 **More about the Greek case** <br>
-During the first major transition, from the Mycenaean to the Classical form, the Bronze Age Collapse and the subsequent Dark Ages brought profound transformations.
+During the first major transition from the Mycenaean to the Classical form, the Bronze Age Collapse and the subsequent Dark Ages brought profound transformations.
 The political organization changed dramatically.
 The palatial system collapsed and the great administrative centers were largely abandoned.
 Parts of the historical memory were lost, most notably the writing system.
 Religion also evolved.
 Some deities disappeared while others rose to prominence or assumed new roles.
 Yet the fundamental religious worldview remained largely unchanged.
 The Greek language survived, and with it many elements of historical memory, including myths, legends and heroic traditions.
-These transformations unfolded over several centuries, until, at the other end, a new cultural entity emerged.
-It was clearly distinct from its predecessor, yet equally clearly its continuation.
-This new identity continued to evolve, although at the slower pace characteristic of a stable civilizational epoch.
+These transformations unfolded over several centuries, until, at the other end, a new cultural entity emerged as a continuation of its predecessor yet distinct from it.
+This new entity continued to evolve until the next transition, although at the slower pace of a stable civilizational epoch.
 While political organizations changed repeatedly, all other aspects of identity evolved much more mildly.

-The next great transition was that from Greco-Roman antiquity to the medieval world, which produced the most profound transformation of the Greek identity: from its Classical to its Orthodox form.
-The most obvious change was, of course, the adoption of Christianity, accompanied by fundamental changes in the political organization, following the fall of Rome and the establishment of a new political entity, the Eastern Roman Empire.
-Over the course of several centuries, the Orthodox identity of “Romios” took shape.
-Once again, the Greek language endured, preserving alongside it much of the historical memory of the previous era.
-Just as the Mycenaean world co-shaped the Classical one, the Classical world co-shaped the Orthodox one, transmitting its influence despite the challenges that followed the rise of Christianity.
-One consequence of this enduring continuity was the European Renaissance, which was ignited by the Byzantine scholarship that preserved, copied, and ultimately transmitted the classical works to the West, following the Fall of Constantinople.
+The subsequent transition from the Greco-Roman antiquity to the medieval christian world, produced the most profound transformation of the Greek identity: from its Classical to its Orthodox form.
+The most obvious change was, of course, the adoption of Christianity, accompanied by fundamental changes in the political organization, following the fall of Rome and the crystallization of a new entity, the Eastern Roman Empire.
+Over the course of several centuries, the Orthodox identity of “Romios” (Roman) took shape to describe the orthodox greek speaking citizen of the empire.

-The intelligentsia has always been aware of the branch to which it belonged, and of its root, as is evident from its writings.
-For the uneducated medieval peasant however, the Orthodox identity, that of Romios, was naturally the dominant one, since it had constituted his everyday reality for centuries.
-The role of the modern Greek state was to demonstrate and underscore the continuity of the Greek cultural branch and to cultivate an awareness of the Greek meta-identity through knowledge and education.
-At this point, it is important to distinguish education from propaganda.
-Teaching historical truth is an obligation.
-Teaching falsehoods by contrast, is both toxic and dangerous, as is the case in some modern states.
+The term "Hellenes" used by classical Greeks to describe themselves, had been associated with paganism during the proto-christian period and was intentionally being avoided for that reason.
+Consequently, this new Orthodox identity distanced itself from its own "pagan" past.

+Yet through the Greek language, much of the historical memory of the previous era survived.
+Students were still educated with Homer, as they did in the classical age and scholars were copying, commenting and mimicking the classics while they were creating inspired by them.
+Just as the Mycenaean world co-shaped the Classical one, the Classical world co-shaped the Orthodox one, transmitting much of its influence through the greek language, despite the challenges that followed the rise of Christianity.
+One indication and concequence of this enduring continuity was the European Renaissance, which was ignited by the Byzantine scholarship that preserved, copied, and ultimately transmitted the classical works to the west, following the Fall of Constantinople.

+It's worth noting that way before the modern greek enlightenment of the 18th century, the Byzantine intelligentsia started to openly acknowledge its roots, as is evident from the writings especially after the 4th crusade.
+The irony is, that after the greek war of independence the pendulum has swung to the other side.
+Despite the fact that the modern greek identity is essentially the Byzantine Orthodox one, it has been disproportionately associated with its classical form especially in the eyes of foreigners.
+In any case using the concept of "meta-identities" we can incorporate them all under one entity.

+Another interesting fact is that because the title of "Rome" carried an immense political weight, both the west and the east were claiming it for themselves while denying it to the others.
+Westerners were called Franks or Latins by the Byzantines while the Eastern Roman Empire was called the empire of the Greeks by westerners.

 **A few words about the Turkish case** <br>
 The notion of a meta-identity can also be observed in younger cultures.
 Turkish culture for example, exhibits a